The ultimate performance of the Rasnik 3-point alignment system: Image simulations and image analysis

-\textbf{The linearity of the response} of the SOAP analysis routine is tested by generating images with a step-wise variation in the X parameter, while keeping the Y parameter fixed, and fluctuations in pixel content small, and rotZ set at zero.
-In Fig.~\ref{fig:linea1} the difference between the input X and analysis output X is plotted against the input X.The result of the analysis program deviates up to 35 nm over a range in Xsim of 50 nm.
-This would result in a 'local' slope error of 70 percent or worse.
-In Fig~\ref{fig:linea2}, the same simulation is shown with rotZ = 0.02 rad: the linearity error is greatly reduced, and evolved in an offset error 0f order 2 nm.
-This suggest that the error is associated with the determination of the phase.
+The linearity of the SOAP analysis routine is tested by generating images with a step-wise variation in $x_{sim}$, while keeping $y_{sim}$ fixed, fluctuations in pixel content small, and $\theta_z$ set at zero.
+In fig.~\ref{fig:linea} the difference between the generator input $x_{\text{sim}}$ and the average analysis output $x$ is plotted against the input $x_{\text{sim}}$.
+The result of the analysis program deviates up to $\SI{35}{nm}$ over a range in $x_{\text{sim}}$ of $\SI{50}{nm}$.
+This would result in a deviation of the local slope (d$x$/d$x_{\text{sim}}$) of $70$ percent or worse.
+In green, the deviation is shown with $\theta_z=\SI{20}{mrad}$: the linearity error is greatly reduced, and evolved in an offset error of order $\SI{3}{nm}$.
+This suggests that the error is associated with the determination of the (Fourier output) phase.
 This deviation needs to be studied, and possibly other algorithms than Fourier conversion must be developed.
-Fig~\ref{fig:linea3} shows the linearity error in X for a range of 2 $\mu$m and rotZ = 2 mrad, indicating that the magnitude of the error is limited to 5 nm in practical cases.
+In blue dots, the linearity error for a range of $\SI{2}{\mu m}$ and $\theta_z=\SI{2}{mrad}$ is plotted, indicating that the magnitude of the error is limited to $\SI{5}{nm}$ in practical cases.

-\textbf{Data processing.} This concerns the readout system for the MER-41-302 (Ethernet) image pixel sensor .
-As PC we applied a Dell OptiPlex 3020 with Linux Ubuntu 18.04.4 LTS as operating system.
-A GPU (GeForce GTX 1050/PCIe/SSE2) card was added to speed up Fourier conversion.
-With this, a frame rate of 275 Hz was possible, albeit that four pixels in a square were were combined into one superpixel.
-This reduced the time of the raw image data transfer by a factor 4.
+\textbf{Data processing.} As readout system for the MER-$041$-$302$ (Ethernet) image pixel sensor, a Dell OptiPlex $3020$ was used with Linux Ubuntu $18.04.4$ LTS as operating system.
+A GPU (GeForce GTX $1050$/PCIe/SSE$2$) card was added to speed up Fourier conversion.
+With this, a frame rate of $\SI{275}{Hz}$ was possible, albeit that four pixels in a square were were combined into one superpixel.
+This reduced the time of the raw image data transfer by a factor $4$.